jeiang/.dotfiles/README.md

   hexa answered.
 - [JavaCafe01]: I saw the frosted flakes and immediately thought `cornn flaek`.

-## TODO

-- Firefox: Add addons such as `tabs2txt` & `Image Seach Options` using [Mozilla Add-ons to Nix].
-- SSDM theme: make an SDDM module for stylix?
-See [instructions on GitHub] and [this SDDM theme].
-- Hyprland: make a hyprland module for stylix?
-- Impermanence: Get it working less jankily??
-- Agenix: GPG Private Keys?

 <!-- Links -->

 [Wil Taylor]: https://linktr.ee/nixos